 Software with a long planned lifetime shall be designed with minimum dependency on the operating system and the hardware, in order to aid portability.

-This requirement is applicable to situations where the software lifetime can lead to the obsolescence and non-availability of the original operating system and/or hardware, thereby jeopardizing the maintainability the software.

 The following outputs are expected:

 a.
 Software product assurance plan [PAF, SPAP; SRR, PDR];

 b.
 Justification of design choices [DDF, SDD; PDR, CDR].

+This requirement is applicable to situations where the software lifetime can lead to the obsolescence and non-availability of the original operating system and/or hardware, thereby jeopardizing the maintainability of the software.

 Test and validation documentation

 .